arista-netdevops-community/anta-demo/2-custom-module/README.md

 To develop an ANTA test with inputs, it is sufficient to define the pydantic model for them, this will define the YAML structure of the test inputs in the catalog.
 This example shows a pretty simeple example but you can browse ANTA source code on Github to find more intricate examples (e.g. connectivity tests).

 For `VerifyUptime`, the model defines one input interge `minimum` that is used to compare to the return of the show command.
+Notice the import of `PositiveInteger` added towards the top of the file.

 ````python